ramseyjiang/go_mid_to_senior/patterns/structural/facade/readme.md

 Facade scenarios

-1. Use the Facade pattern when you need to have a limited but straightforward interface to a complex subsystem.
+1. When you want to decrease the complexity of some parts of our code, using the facade by providing a more easy-to-use method.
-2. Use the Facade when you want to structure a subsystem into layers.
+2. When you want to group actions in a single place.
+3. When you want to build a library so that others can use your products without worrying about how it all works.

 For example, Check account, Check security PIN, Credit/debit balance, Send notification, and so on.

 How to Implement